cri-s/Universal-G-Code-Sender/README.md

 TinyG tab inside UGS
 ![Command table tab during a file send](https://github.com/johnlauer/Universal-G-Code-Sender/raw/master/pictures/tinygtab.png "Tab inside UGS for TinyG commands.")

+To run this code I simply open it inside Netbeans and hit Run from Netbeans.
+I do not run it from the compiled version as I found that it's easier to do it inside Netbeans.
+Also, if you want to tweak any commands it's easier to do by modifying the source and re-running.

+-John

 Here's the original readme content for UGS below...